Arushiiiiiyy/hiver_twitter_chat_classifier/README.md

 # Hiver SDE Intern — AI Support Agent

-Builds an AI customer-support agent for **one brand** from the [Customer Support on Twitter](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter) dataset.
+Built an AI customer-support agent for Uber from the [Customer Support on Twitter](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter) dataset.
 Pipeline: intent classification → grounded reply drafting (RAG over the brand's own historical resolutions) → escalate-or-auto-handle decision with a stated reason.

 ## 0. Why this brand / why these choices

-See `decision_log.md` and `report/REPORT.md` — don't skip these, they're where the actual grading happens.
+Uber is a large brand providing users with daily commute options.
+It has a huge database.
+Hence it is important for the company to use AI as a helping hand to reply to their customers efficiently, at the same time making sure that proper queries are escalated to humans in time.
+Hence building a chatbot helps in quickly resolving the queries of the customers and saves the time of the employees to focus on more important and critical queries.

 ## 1. Setup (~2 min)